sreeharshau/sreeharshau.github.io/index.md

 ![Title Image](Title_Image_2.jpg)

-I am a computer science researcher interested in research within Systems and Networking.
+I am a computer science researcher working on Systems and Networking research.
 I have been a part of projects in Cloud Computing, Distributed Systems and Computer Architecture.
 My current research is focused on the following areas:
   - Utilizing recent advances such as _RDMA_ and _Programmable Switches (P4)_ to accelerate large-scale system performance
   - Improving techniques for _Data Deduplication_ with encrypted data
   - Analyzing the impact of _Networking Failures_ on large-scale software systems